 - 1. Investigational research agents received within 30 days before first infusion - 2.
 Body mass index (BMI) $\ge 40$ - 3.
 Pregnant or breastfeeding - 4.
-Any reactive, indeterminate, or positive HIV test, even if subsequent testing indicates that the individual is not HIV infected.
+Any reactive, indeterminate, or positive HIV test, even if subsequent testing indicates that the individual is not HIV infected, except as permitted by the HVTN 704/HPTN 085 PSRT.